 Well-designed spaces allow people to thrive in healthy, safe and inspiring environments.
 The BFA in interior design program at Marylhurst University approaches design education as a creative and rigorous discipline.
-In the four-year professional program you will focus on critical thinking, exploration and collaborative learning.
+In this four-year professional program you will focus on critical thinking, exploration and collaborative learning.
 A comprehensive design curriculum, combined with a university-level liberal arts education, fosters an ethical and broad-based approach to creative problem-solving.

 Professional & Personal